top of page

 • Your safety always comes first — not your pitch fee or gear!

-• Inspect awning poles, window seals, vents and roof
+- Check awning poles, window seals, vents, and roof.

-• Let everything dry out properly to avoid mould or damp
+- Let everything dry out properly to avoid mold or damp.

 🧠 Final Thoughts

-No one wants to think about bad weather on a caravan trip — but with the right prep, you can ride out even the wildest UK weather with confidence.
-Remember: storm-ready doesn’t mean paranoid, it means prepared.
+No one wants to think about bad weather on a caravan trip.
+However, with the right prep, you can handle even the wildest UK storms confidently.
+Remember: storm-ready doesn’t mean paranoid; it means prepared.

 ☔ Safe van, calm mind, better holiday.